Percy Chen: Marco Polo Club

 In 1956, Chen founded the Marco Polo Club, a dinner club with a select membership consisting of mainly foreign businessmen, journalists, trade representatives, and consular officers.
 It was the world's only social organisation in which Westerners could regularly and informally met the officials of the People's Republic of China, representatives from New China News Agency's Hong Kong branch, and the Bank of China over French meals and whiskeys and sodas.
 There were no membership fees but the guest had to pay for their meal at the dinner meeting.
 An invitation reminder came in the form of a simple postcard mailed once a month to members.
 The card requested their presence at cocktails, a European-style formal dinner, and a screening of Chinese films on the last Thursday of each month at the private dining room at the Mandarin Hotel.
 Percy Chen did not allow Americans to dinner gatherings until 1972 due to the poor relations between the Communist China and the United States.

 Chen was also a member of the Sino-British Club of Hong Kong and led a group to visit Guangdong in 1957.
 He was a member of the Committee of Hong Kong and Kowloon Compatriots from All Circles for Struggle Against British Hong Kong Persecution during the 1967 leftist riots against British colonial rule.

 Later life

 Chen published an autobiography China Called Me: My Life Inside the Chinese Revolution in 1979.
-In his later life, he was made the member of the 6th Chinese People's Political Consultative Conference (CPPCC).
-He was invited to witness the signing of the Sino-British Joint Declaration in December 1984.
+In his later life, he was made the member of the 6th Chinese People's Political Consultative Conference (CPPCC) and was invited to witness the signing of the Sino-British Joint Declaration in December 1984.
 He died in 1989.